Paris Mountain Press

 “I've never seen an Artificial Intelligence that had the slightest idea what it was talking about,” Adams grumbled.

 “What was that?”
 Staumpitz asked.

-"Actually, he has a point," Howe said.
-"We're running a program nobody has run before for real.
-There is a real risk that we'll convince ourselves we're seeing things that are really not there."
+“Actually, he has a point,” Howe said.
+“We're running a program nobody has run before, for real.
+There is a real risk that we'll convince ourselves we see things that are really not there.”